Richard L. Brown

 Dr. Cockayne holds professional memberships in the American Podiatric Medical Association and the American College of Foot and Ankle Surgeons.
 Dr. Cockayne is a member of the active hospital staff for St. John’s Hospital, Memorial Medical Center and Carlinville Area Hospital.

-Dr. Cockayne is married with one child.
+Dr. Cockayne is married with two children.